malramsay64/phd-thesis/04_Machine_Learning/clustering.md

-The Uniform Manifold Approximation and Projection (UMAP) is a technique for dimension reduction with a theoretical foundation in Riemann Geometry and algebraic topology. [@McInnes2018] The UMAP algorithm finds the nearest neighbours of every point in the untransformed space, using the nearest neighbours to build a topological representation of the dataset.
+The Uniform Manifold Approximation and Projection (UMAP) is a technique for dimension reduction with a theoretical foundation in Riemann Geometry and algebraic topology. [@McInnes2018] The UMAP algorithm finds the nearest neighbours of every point in the input space, using these neighbours to build a topological representation of the dataset.
 This topological structure can then be projected onto a lower dimensional plane, where the chosen representation minimises the difference between the topology of the high and low dimensional representations.